grx6741/B8/README.md

 int b;
 ```

-2. Assign Values to declared variables in current stack or the previous stacks
+2. Assign Values to declared variables in current stack or the previous stacks.
+Only supports positive 8 bit integers `uint8_t`

 ```cpp
 a = 20;
 ```

-Only supports positive 8 bit integers `uint8_t`

 3. Only Binary Operations